Lymah123/js-project-webpage-color-changing/README.md

 -D4.
 I built an email template with HTML.
 - D5.
-I created a landing page for startup company.
+I created a landing page for a startup company.